newtonkwan/Insight_DE/README.md

 Velma is made for academics, but choosing the right words is for everyone.

-## MVP
-Move the Open Research Corpus and arXiv to S3, join the two datasets, map the abstracts to their citations, years and field, store this information in Redis, compute the Jiccard Index for the top 10,000 abstracts by citation (< 0.0002%) from computer science from the last 5 years, display from that subset the top 10 abstracts with the highest Jiccard Index on Flask.

 ## Stretch Goals
 - Add more research papers from other data sources [Ask Neil]
-- Validate and implement a weighted graph system that
 - Scale the number of abstracts that can be compared efficiently

 ## Appendix
 #### Other sorting algorithms
-- Jaccard index: the size of the intersection divided by the size of the union of two label sets
 - Sorensen-Dice: Find the common tokens, and divide it by the total number of tokens present by combining both sets
 - Ratcliff-Obershelp similarity: Find the longest common substring from the two strings.
 Remove that part from both strings, and split at the same location.
 This breaks the strings into two parts, one left and another to the right of the found common substring.
 Now take the left part of both strings and call the function again to find the longest common substring.
 Do this too for the right part.
 This process is repeated recursively until the size of any broken part is less than a default value.
 Finally, a formulation similar to the above-mentioned dice is followed to compute the similarity score.
 The score is twice the number of characters found in common divided by the total number of characters in the two strings.

 ## Credits
-Special thanks to Sriram, Curtis, Hoa, the rest of Insight Data Science.
+Thank you to all the fellows in 19B for your help, without which this project would not have been possible.
+Special thanks to Sriram, Curtis, Hoa, and the rest of Insight Data Science staff.